|

 Courses features a Rally Novice course.
 The 6-week session is run like

-a show and go - no instruction, just a new course each week.
+a show and go - coaching, but no instruction, just a new course each week.

 |